 This is the heat that you can’t use which results in a waste of energy – causing unnecessary damage to our environment and increasing your bills greatly.

 It may seem like common sense to some of us, but finding the perfect boiler sizing fit for your home is the first big decision you need to make when buying a boiler.

 The key thing to consider is how big is the house and how many radiators will it need to run?

-For instance, ask yourself what size boiler do I need for a three-bed house or what size boiler do I need to run 16 radiators?
+For instance, ask yourself what size boiler do I need for a 3 bedroom house or what size boiler do I need to run 16 radiators?